JanaMus/Augusta/README.md

 - promoter length (optional, default: 1000)<br />
 - GenBank file (optional but several parts are skipped if not provided)<br />
 - normalization type (optional, default: None, options: RPKM, CPM, TPM)<br />
+Please note that count table must be in a normalized form in order to infer GRN (using MI computation) correctly.

 **Example:**
 ```